• Skip to main content

 Smith v.
 United of Omaha – Pre-Existing Condition Or Unspecified Medical Problem?

 Marcia L. Smith (“Smith”) worked as a property manager for Arlington Properties, Inc., and starting on March 1, 2016, she was covered under a long-term disability plan administered by United of Omaha Life Insurance Company and Mutual of Omaha Insurance Company (collectively, “United”).
-The plan provided the following as part …
+The plan provided the following as part of its exclusions: Three months …

 Read moreSmith v.
 United of Omaha – Pre-Existing Condition Or Unspecified Medical Problem?